jaimemendozadev/algo-search/README.md

 ## Seeding Mock Data

 Now you're ready to seed your Algolia index.
+If you're curious, you can go to `seed/index.js` to see all the configuration settings for the Algolia Index.

 This project uses the [Yarn package manager](https://yarnpkg.com/en/).
 Go to the Yarn website to learn more about how to install the package manger on your computer.

 In the root of the app, use your terminal to run `$ yarn run seed` to seed the Algolia index.
+You should see a message in the terminal that says `Algolia Index has Seed Data!`.

 ## Starting the App